What is repotting?

 - Gently untangle the roots of your plant

-- Carefully place your plant into the new pot and add potting soil around the plant roots, until the plant is securely standing upright
+- Carefully place your plant into the new pot and add potting soil around the plant roots, until the plant is securely standing upright, gently pressing down to remove air pockets

 - Don't fill the pot right up to the brim with soil as it may then be hard to water